shakakibara12/qemu-anti-detection/README.md

 If you have any clues, feel free to join in!

 ### Flaws this patch does not fix in QEMU's source:
-These commands exit with "No instance(s) available" and could therefore EXPOSE THE VM.
+These commands exit with "No instance(s) available" and could therefore expose the vm.
 We do not yet know how to simulate this data.
 ```
 wmic path Win32_Fan get *